isaacBullinger/Chat_Application/README.md

 This is a simple chat application I wrote in Python!

-Make sure you have python installed on all machines.
+Make sure you have Python installed on all machines.
 You also need to get the IP address of the server machine.
 This is done by going into the terminal or command prompt and typing these commands:

 For a Linux machine use the command:
 ```